data-silence/antiSMI-backend/README.md

 1. Clone the repository into the empty directory selected for the project:
 `git clone https://github.com/data-silence/antiSMI-backend`
 2. Make sure that docker is installed on the server.
-Build the image using the command `docker build -t -backend`
+Build the image from the destination directory using the command `docker build -t -backend`
 3. Start the container using `docker run -d --rm --name backend -p 8000:8000 backend`
+4. Your API server will start on port 8000

 ## Stack